ShuichiK1/211Project_Group3/README.md

 | Shuichi |  |  |  |

 ## Planning
+For the planning stage, we had decisions such as whether this program would be universal.
+There were other design decisions such as what files are taken in.

+We wanted our program to be universal but decided to make it towards 212 first.
+Things we wanted to add were being able to manipulate the course name as well as max grade amounts for assignments, labs, etc.

+An important part of the planning process was making sure the program functions as stated in the directions.
+We chose to create a flowchart to illustrate choices in the program.
+The pseudocode would then be created later.
+After that, the classes and methods were created to then be implemented later.

 ## Compilation Instructions
 Before you can compile the program, you must first download the relevant source files (**main.cpp**, **gradebook.cpp**, and **gradebook.h**).
 Any IDE can be used as long as the C++ language standard is set to C++11.